-Just had one of those exchanges where a business owner says they offer the best customer service but can’t really tell me what exactly is ‘great’ about what they do.
+Just had one of those exchanges where a business owner said that his business offers the best customer service, but can’t really tell me what exactly is ‘great’ about what they do.
 Hmmmm…

 Anybody can advertise ‘great customer service’, you wouldn’t be in business if you didn’t service your customers, but you have to be able to say what exactly is great about your customer service in concrete terms for customers to understand and be able to pass on the message.